Granny Square Hexagon Pattern Free: 7 Easy Honeycomb Designs

 The Solid Center with Color Border

-Crochet rounds 1–3 in a solid neutral color, then add rounds 4–5 in a bold accent color.
-This creates a clean, modern look perfect for Crochet Basket projects or Crochet Storage containers.
+Crochet rounds 1-3 in a solid neutral color, then add rounds 4-5 in a bold accent color.
+This creates a clean, modern look well suited to Crochet Basket projects or Crochet Storage containers.

 💡 Pro Tip: When changing colors, complete the last yarn-over of the final DC in the old color, then pull through with the new color.
 This creates the cleanest color transition possible without any awkward dots of the wrong color.